angular-schule/website-articles/blog/2018-04-swagger-codegen/README.md

 You might want to use the very latest version directly from Github.
 Or you might want to contribute to the codegen -- that would be a great idea!
-All in all, a first start isn't that much complicated, since everything is nicely prepared with Maven.
+All in all, a first start isn't that complicated, since everything is nicely prepared with Maven.

 ```
 git clone https://github.com/swagger-api/swagger-codegen.git